When everything hurts: Fibromyalgia explained

 The primary symptom of fibromyalgia is chronic, widespread pain that lasts more than three months without another cause, but there are many other potential symptoms.
 Common symptoms include:

-- Widespread musculoskeletal (usually aching) pain for > 3 months
+- Widespread musculoskeletal (usually aching) pain for more than 3 months.

 What are the risk factors?

 There are both modifiable and unmodifiable risk factors for fibromyalgia:

 - Unmodifiable risk factors:

 - Female gender.